-This uses the "default" Email message definition.
-A custom or "named" Email message might optionally be referenced by including its block name.
+If this key is undefined the email is sent using the "default" Email message definition.
+A custom or "named" Email message might optionally be referenced by defining it using the named block.
+For example:

 '''

+reg Events/OnBoot/Email = enabled

-Events/OnBoot/Email = enabled, AdminNotify
+reg Events/OnBoot/EmailBlock = AdminNotify

-Email/AdminNotify/ToAddress = jdoe@integpg.com
+reg Email/AdminNotify/ToAddress = jdoe@integpg.com

-Email/AdminNotify/Attachment = jniorboot.log
+reg Email/AdminNotify/Attachment = jniorboot.log

 '''

-The key in this case defines the subsection of the Email section or that part following "Email/" and this can be any descriptive name that may be helpful.
-It must match that used in the Email specification block or the Email will not be generated.
-By default if this part of the key is undefined then general Email defined by the Email key will be sent.
+The key in this case defines the subsection/node of the Email section or that part following "Email/" and this can be any descriptive name that may be helpful.
+It must match that used in the EmailBlock specification or the email will not be generated.
 See Email Specification below for more information.